Here’s a perfect copycat recipe for Cherry Garcia Ice Cream, a Ben & Jerry’s classic.

 Cherry Garcia Ice Cream

-1/4 cup fresh Bing cherries, halved and pitted
+- 1/4 cup fresh Bing cherries, halved & pitted

-2 cups heavy whipping cream (or regular whipping cream)
+- 2 cups regular or heavy whipping cream

-4. Pour into ice cream freezer and follow the manufacturer's instructions.
+Pour into ice cream freezer and follow the manufacturer's instructions.
+Add the chilled chocolate and cherries at the very end of processing, just until mixed in.